Row edge-slant Shape Decorative svg added to bottom

 Typical Detail - Underpinned Deck

-The design of new Buried roofs and concrete decks should provide efficient removal of water to the designated drainage points. it must be maintainable and maintained.
+The design of new Buried roofs and concrete decks should provide efficient removal of water to the designated drainage points.
+The design must also be maintainable whilst at the same time be regularly maintained.

 The drainage system must be designed by a drainage design engineer which provides efficient drainage of water from the roof or deck.
 There must be no back-falls or ponding on the roof.
 It is always better to design to falls to minimise risk.